palera1n/palera1n/README.md

 ### A10 and A11 devices
 - On A10 and A11, **you must disable your passcode while in the jailbroken state**.
+  - On iOS 16 A10+, if you EVER enabled a passcode on 16, you have to reset through the settings app/restore with a computer
   - On A10, this can be fixed in the future by implementing blackbird.
   - On A11, we don't have a SEP exploit yet.